 Written comments and suggestions may be submitted at any time for Agency consideration to Division of Dockets Management, Food and Drug Administration, 5630 Fishers Lane, Room 1061, (HFA-305), Rockville, MD, 20852.
 Alternatively, electronic comments may be submitted to Regulations.gov.
 When submitting comments, please refer to Docket No. 2004D-0371.
 Comments may not be acted upon by the Agency until the document is next revised or updated.

 Additional copies are available from the Internet.
-You may also send an e-mail request to email@example.com to receive an electronic copy of the guidance or send a fax request to 301-827-8149 to receive a hard copy.
-Please use the document number (1825) to identify the guidance you are requesting.
+You may also send an e-mail request to CDRH-Guidance@fda.hhs.gov to receive a copy of the guidance.
+Please use the document number 1824 to identify the guidance you are requesting.

 Table of Contents

 Guidance for Industry and FDA Staff

 Class II Special Controls Guidance Document:

 This guidance document was developed as a special controls guidance to support the classification of beta-glucan serological assays into class II (special controls).
 Beta-glucan serological assays are devices consisting of antigens or proteases that aid in the presumptive diagnosis of fungal infection.
 The devices are intended for the qualitative detection of beta-glucan in the serum of patients with symptoms of, or medical conditions predisposing the patient to, invasive fungal infection.
 The detection in serum of specified concentrations of beta-glucan, a major cell-wall component of various medically important fungi, can be used as an aid in the diagnosis of deep-seated mycoses and fungemias.
 The assays should be used in conjunction with other diagnostic procedures, such as microbiological culture, histological examination of biopsy samples, and radiological examination.